KentuckyFriedTofu/KentuckyFriedTofu.github.io/cv.md

 * Almeida, N. and Tidal, J. (2016) [Photo]-Opportunities for engagement using Instagram to promote student library use.
 Presentation at ACRL National Library Marketing & Outreach Interest Group-Greater NYC Area Meeting, New York, NY.
 (Refereed)

 * Tidal, J. (2015).
-Making access short And sweet: Developing a PHP proxy linker and URL shortening tool.
+Making access short and sweet: Developing a PHP proxy linker and URL shortening tool.
 Presentation at the Fall 2015 code4LibNYC Meeting/METRO SIG, New York, NY.

 * Tidal, J. (2015).
 Bootstrapping in the cloud: The development of a responsively designed library website.
 Presentation at the 14th Annual CUNY IT Conference, New York, NY.
 (Refereed)